beego/beedoc/en-US/advantage/docs.md

 Make it work by following the steps:
 1. Enable docs by setting `EnableDocs = true` in `conf/app.conf`.
-3. Import `_ "beeapi/docs"` in `main.go`.
-4. Use `bee run -downdoc=true -gendoc=true` to run your API application and rebuild document automatically.
+2. Use `bee run -downdoc=true -gendoc=true` to run your API application and rebuild document automatically.
-5. Visit `swagger document from API project's URL and port.  (see item #1 below)
+3. Visit `swagger document from API project's URL and port.  (see item #1 below)

 Your API document is available now.
 Open your browser and check it.